JakeHukari/DuckyPi/README.md

 You will also need to ensure the images are the correct size for the screen.
 (240x135) (HackyPi will NOT auto resize images)

-If you would like to change the font (vt323_12 by default) you can upload any font but the ttf (TrueType font) will need to be converted to a .bdf font file.
+If you would like to change the font (vt323_12 from Google Fonts by default) you can upload any standard ttf font but the ttf (TrueType font) will need to be converted to a .bdf font format.
 (HackyPi will NOT auto convert ttf to bdf)

 # WARNING